sarosijbose/A-Fusion-architecture-for-Human-Activity-Recognition/README.md

 # A Fusion architecture for Human Activity Recognition

-*DISCLAIMER: This repository is currently under development.
-We expect to make the entire codebase and utilities avaliable within the next week.*

 ## About:-

 This repository contains the implementation of this paper, currently under review in IEEE [INDICON](https://www.ewh.ieee.org/r10/calcutta/indicon2021/index.html) 2021.